The Gate of Worlds

 The Gate of Worlds is an alternate history novel by American writer Robert Silverberg.
 It was first published by Holt, Rinehart & Winston in the United States in 1967.
 The first UK hardcover edition was published by Gollancz in 1978.

+Set in an alternate timeline where the Black Death decimates much more of Europe's population, the book explores a world where the European powers are unable to recover from the pandemic, leaving them vulnerable against the rising Ottoman Empire and unable to successfully colonize the Americas, while other powers grow in size and influence in Eurasia.
+The novel follows young entrepreneur Dan Beauchamp and his travels to Turtle Island, leaving behind the destitute British Isles.

 Plot summary

-In this alternate world, the Black Death killed three fourths of the European population (rather than our actual one fourth), delaying progress and, ultimately, the Industrial Revolution.
-Most of Central Europe was conquered by the Ottoman Empire, which occupied it until the twentieth century, leaving it in no shape for colonization of much of the non-European world as in our timeline.
+In an alternate timeline, the Black Death kills three-fourths of the European population, rather than only the estimated one-third to one-half that occurred in real life, delaying progress and, ultimately, the Industrial Revolution.
+Most of Central Europe was conquered by the Ottoman Empire, which occupied it until the twentieth century, leaving it in no shape for colonization of much of the non-European world.
 Constantinople was conquered in 1420, the Ottomans moved into Vienna in 1440, and took over Paris in 1460, before invading the British Isles in 1490.

 The greater virulence of the Black Death in Europe allowed non-European powers to emerge.
-These included the Aztecs and Incas in Middle Hesperides and Lower Hesperides, given that Europeans only 'discovered' the Hesperides in 1585 through an inadvertent Portuguese expedition.
-In Asia, Russia, India and Japan are now the main powers.
+These included the Aztecs and Incas in Middle Hesperides and Lower Hesperides, given that Europeans only "discovered" the Hesperides in 1585 through an inadvertent Portuguese expedition.
+In Asia, Russia, India and Japan have become the continent's dominant powers.
 By contrast, Turkey has undergone a period of instability that cost it control over England, from which it was expelled in the early twentieth century due to the leadership of a new royal dynasty inaugurated by "James the Valiant."

-Evidently, William Shakespeare's ancestors survived the epidemic, although Shakespeare wrote his histories, tragedies and comedies in the Turkish language, set in the Ottoman Empire milieu of England's new Muslim masters.
+Evidently, William Shakespeare's ancestors survived the epidemic, although Shakespeare wrote his histories, tragedies, and comedies in the Turkish language, set in the Ottoman Empire milieu of England's new Muslim masters.

 The narrator and protagonist is eighteen-year-old Dan Beauchamp, who travels from impoverished England in 1967 to seek his fortune in the Aztec Empire.
-Along his way, he is accompanied by Aztec philosopher Quequex.
+Along his way, he is accompanied by Aztec sorcerer Quequex.